lacmus-foundation/sharp-in/README.md

 #### Training

 When dataset is prepared, training can be started.
-Use **train.py** fro that purpose.
+Use **train.py** for that purpose.

 Good settings to start: Adam optimizer with lr=1e-3 and Cosine LR scheduler.
 Batch size of 8 or 16 is acceptable.